Russia shuts DW's Moscow bureau, withdraws staff credentials | DW | 03.02.2022

 The Russian government said it was planning to initiate a procedure to label DW a foreign media outlet performing the functions of a foreign agent.

-It will also compile a list of representatives involved in restricting the broadcasting of RT in Germany, who would be banned from entering the Russian Federation.
+It said it would also ban officials involved in restricting the broadcasting of RT in Germany from entering the Russian Federation.

+Responding to the ban, the German Journalists' Association (DJV) urged Russian President Vladimir Putin to immediately lift it and return journalists' accreditations.

+"There is no justification whatsoever for this drastic censorship measure," said DJV chairman Frank Überall, calling the step a "cheap retaliation" for the German media regulator's decision.

 RT — formerly Russia Today — broadcasts internationally in six languages.
 While it claims that its programming contributes to public debate, critics accuse RT of funneling propaganda and disinformation on behalf of the Kremlin.
 As well as German, Moscow-based RT offers services in English, Spanish, Arabic and French.